 The Digital Public Goods Alliance is a multi-stakeholder initiative endorsed by the United Nations Secretary-General, working to accelerate the attainment of the Sustainable Development Goals in low- and middle-income countries by facilitating the discovery, development, use of, and investment in digital public goods.

-We’d like to thank our partner, Medic, and Chrisgone Adede, Mourice Barasa, and Henok Alemayehu in particular for their support and collaboration.
+We’d like to thank our partners, Medic and Wellcome Trust, and Chrisgone Adede, Mourice Barasa, and Henok Alemayehu in particular for their support and collaboration.
 We’d also like to thank Matthew Harris (Data Ambassador), Katy Moore (Project Manager), and Data Experts: Lorenzo Rubio, Lydia Sanyu, Rahul Ragunathan, Iria Enobakhare, and Tyler Dorland for volunteering their time and expertise to DataKind and to the development of DOT.

 Join the DataKind movement.